-Email: sls@uhv.edu
+Email: [sls@uhv.edu](mailto:sls@uhv.edu)

-The Office of Student Life and Services helps students achieve their academic goals and enhance their intellectual and social development through a variety of programs and services.
+The Department of Student Life and Services helps students achieve their academic goals and enhance their intellectual and social development through a variety of programs and services.
 We promote student leadership, collegiality, and good citizenship.
-The Office supports the academic mission of UHV, assures the rights of students, and ensures students get the support necessary to be successful at UHV and in their communities.
+The department supports the academic mission of UHV, assures the rights of students, and ensures students get the support necessary to be successful at UHV and in their communities.